Set weekly goals if you really want to reach your long-term goals

 3. Setting weekly goals reduces procrastination

-Much of procrastination happens because of lack of decision and clear cut strategy on what needs to be done.
+Much of procrastination happens because of a lack of decisions and clear-cut strategy on what needs to be done.

 - first of all, It’s just 7 days